otrekw/azure-docs.de-de/articles/machine-learning/azure-machine-learning-release-notes.md

   + Apply SQL transformation
   + Clip values
   + Summarize data
-  + Import from SQL database
+  + Import from SQL Database

 ## <a name="2019-10-14"></a>14.10.2019